 - 1. Start with Denominator - 2.
-All Patients Regardless of Age - 3.
-Check Patient Diagnosis: - a.
-If Diagnosis of HIV as Listed in the Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Diagnosis of HIV as Listed in the Denominator equals Yes, proceed to check Encounter Performed. - 4.
-Check Encounter Performed: - a.
-If Encounter as Listed in the Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Encounter as Listed in the Denominator equals Yes, include in Eligible Population. - 5.
+All Patients Regardless of Age Check Patient Diagnosis: - a.
+If Diagnosis of HIV as Listed in the Denominator equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Diagnosis of HIV as Listed in the Denominator equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator. - 3.
+Check Patient encounter during the performance period as listed in Denominator.: - a.
+If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population.
+Stop processing. - b.
+If Patient encounter during the performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 4.
 Denominator Population: - Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 patients in the Sample Calculation. - 6.
-Start Numerator - 7.
-Check Documentation of Viral Load Less than 200 Copies/mL: - a.
-If Documentation of Viral Load Less than 200 Copies/mL equals Yes, include in Data Completeness Met and Performance Met. - b.
-Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a equals 60 patients in the Sample Calculation. - c.
-If Documentation of Viral Load Less than 200 Copies/mL equals No, proceed to check Documentation of Viral Load Equal to or Greater than 200 Copies/mL or Viral Load Not Performed. - 8.
-Check Documentation of Viral Load Equal to or Greater than 200 Copies/mL or Viral Load Not Performed: - a.
-If Documentation of Viral Load Equal to or Greater than 200 Copies/mL or Viral Load Not Performed equals Yes, include in Data Completeness Met and Performance Not Met. - b.
-Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c equals 10 patients in the Sample Calculation.
+Letter d equals 80 patients in the Sample Calculation. - 5.
+Start Numerator - 6.
+Check Documentation of viral load less than 200 copies/mL: - a.
+If Documentation of viral load less than 200 copies/mL equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a equals 60 patients in the Sample Calculation. - b.
+If Documentation of viral load less than 200 copies/mL equals No, proceed to check Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed. - 7.
+Check Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed: - a.
+If Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed. equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
+Letter c equals 10 patients in the Sample Calculation. - b.
+If Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed equals No, proceed to check Data Completeness Met and Performance Not Met. - 9.
+Check Data Completeness Not Met:

-- c.
-If Documentation of Viral Load Equal to or Greater than 200 Copies/mL or Viral Load Not Performed equals No, proceed to check Data Completeness Not Met. - 9.
-Check Data Completeness Not Met: - a.
+a.
 If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 patients have been subtracted from the Data Completeness Numerator in the Sample Calculation.